How We Picked the Best Proxies for SEO

 SEO proxies need the same features as regular web scraping proxies.
 In this case, we paid particular attention to:

-- Residential IPs – you need them to avoid Captchas and Google blocks.
-They’re also easier to use.
-We explain why below.
+- Residential IPs – you need them to avoid CAPTCHAs and Google blocks.
+You can use datacenter IPs instead, but you’d better know what you’re doing.

 - Many locations – especially relevant if you or your clients do business in multiple countries.